shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 ```

 In navbar, if the user is a member we show **Member** badge if the user is a stakeholder we show **Stakeholder** badge or else we show **Not a Member** badge.

-For the non-member, we only show the Home tab, for members we show Create Proposal and Stakeholder Lounge tabs and for stakeholders, we show an additional Investments tab in the navbar.
+For the non-Member, we only show the Home tab, for Members we show Create Proposal and Stakeholder Lounge tabs and for Stakeholders, we show an additional Investments tab in the navbar.

 ```typescript
 // components/createMember.tsx